Belén Rodríguez: Television

 In February 2014, during the Sanremo Music Festival, she appeared on RTL 102.5's Password and guest-starred on Rai 1's Domenica In – Speciale Sanremo.
 That year, Rodríguez hosted Italia 1's afternoon Come mi vorrei (the Italian version of Plain Jane) and guest-starred on Colorado.
 In May and June she danced on Italia 1's Chiambretti Supermarket, a late-night talk show and hosted by Piero Chiambretti.
 Rodríguez co-hosted the first season of Canale 5's Tú sí que vales with Francesco Sole.
 On 8 February 2015, she co-hosted the Canale 5 quiz show Avanti un altro!
 Pure di domenica... with Gerry Scotti.

 In 2015, Rodríguez and Francesco Sole hosted the second season of Tú sí que vales.
 That year, she hosted the first season of the Canale 5 prime-time children's talent show Pequeños gigantes.

 During the 2016–2017 season Rodríguez appeared on L'intervista, Nemicamatissima, C'è posta per te, Emigratis and the Maurizio Costanzo Show.
 In May and June 2017 Rodríguez appeared in the second season of Selfie – Le cose cambiano, hosted by Simona Ventura.
 She co-hosted the fourth season of Tú sí que vales; her co-host, Simone Rugiati, was replaced by Martin Castrogiovanni and Alessio Sakara.
 In October, Rodríguez guest-starred in the second season of Grande Fratello VIP and the fifth season of Chi ha incastrato Peter Pan?.

 She guest-starred on the 17th season of the talent show Amici di Maria De Filippi with Maradona in April 2018, and with Michelle Hunziker in May.
 During the 2018 FIFA World Cup, Rodríguez appeared on the sports talk show Balalaika – Dalla Russia col pallone.
 She hosted the fifth season of Tú sí que vales.

-The international press has called Rodríguez "the Rioplatense Sophia Loren" and "the Italian Sara Carbonero".
-She hosted the February 2011 Sanremo Music Festival, the third Argentine (after Valeria Mazza and Lola Ponce).
-Cecilia Rodríguez, an Argentine show-woman active in Italy since 2008, is Belén's younger sister.
-She is considered a sex symbol of the 2000s and 2010s, and has posed for nude calendars.